MunagapatiNarendra/PIL---Project/README.md

 # PIL - Python imaging library
 what about this project?
-The image convert to array
+This project is convert IMAGE to ARRAY